 Let’s take a closer look at Blooom to see if you should hop on board.

 Blooom is a part of a new class of financial planners called “robo advisors,” which are essentially bots that manage ongoing investment accounts.
-It’s a fully automated, low-cost way to monitor and manage your retirement account with minimal manual intervention.
+It’s an automated, low-cost way to monitor and manage your retirement account with minimal manual intervention.

 The way that Blooom works is simple.
 First, you answer a series of questions that analyze your retirement goals, risk tolerance, and estimated retirement date.
 Blooom then uses this information to recommend the right retirement plan.